Peterson Goodwyn

 Peterson Goodwyn (1745 – February 21, 1818) was an American planter, lawyer, soldier and politician from Virginia.
-He served in the United States House of Representatives from 1803 until his death in 1818.
+He served eight terms in the United States House of Representatives from 1803 until his death in 1818.

-Early and family life
+Early life

-Born at his father's plantation "Martins" near Petersburg in the Colony of Virginia to Joseph Goodwyn (1720-1799) and his wife the former Martha Thweatt, Goodwyn had at least 11 siblings, including a brother Joseph Goodwyn Jr. who also served in the American Revolutionary War and Dr. William Boswell Goodwyn who practiced in Southampton and whose son and grandson (both William S. Goodwyn) would serve as the Commonwealth attorney and later judge of Greensville County (on a railroad line linking Petersburg with North Carolina).
+Born at his father's plantation "Martins" near Petersburg in the Colony of Virginia to Joseph Goodwyn and his wife the former Martha Thweatt, Goodwyn had at least 11 siblings, including a brother Joseph Goodwyn Jr. who also served in the American Revolutionary War and Dr. William Boswell Goodwyn who practiced in Southampton and whose son and grandson (both William S. Goodwyn) would serve as the Commonwealth attorney and later judge of Greensville County (on a railroad line linking Petersburg with North Carolina).
 Educated by private tutors as a child, Peterson Goodwyn later read law.

-He married Elizabeth Peterson Goodwyn (1757-1817) who bore at least three sons and four daughters.
+Personal life

+Goodwyn was married to Elizabeth Peterson in Dinwiddie, Virginia, in 1779.
+They had three sons, Edward Osborne, Albert Thweatt, and Peterson Goodwyn Jr., and four daughters, Martha, Lucy Ann, Eliza Peterson, and Emma Eppes Goodwyn.
+Their marriage lasted until Peterson's death in 1817.
+The Goodwyn's daughter, Eliza, was the great-grandmother of actor Joseph Cotten.

 Career

 Goodwyn became a planter and named his plantation "Sweden".
 He also was admitted to the Virginia bar in 1776, and began his legal practice in Petersburg and surrounding areas.